Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 == Changelog ==

+= 4.0.3 =
+* Support to WordPress 5.0
+* Support to new Instagram API
+= 4.0.2 =
+* Missing closing tag on carousel-widget.php
 = 4.0.1 =
 * Bug fix for user access token
 * Add default option value to avoid empty shortcodes